fzzyfoxx/resume/maps_vectorization/README.md

 <br><br>

 ## Simple Patterns Generator [link](./models_src/VecDataset.py)
+Compact dataset builder for dense, noisy scenes; emits small canvases with lines/shapes and multi-task labels for rapid prototyping.

 A compact but expressive synthetic patterns generator built around `MultishapeMapGenerator` and `DatasetGenerator`.
 It is a simplified, self-contained variant of the full Synthetic Map Generator Framework, designed specifically for controlled experiments on pattern recognition in highly dense and noisy environments.